Plasma One vs Tria

 Cashback

-Plasma One flat 3% in XPL beats Tria's base 1.5%.
-Tria's premium tiers (up to 6%) win for high-volume spenders, but the headline rate is gated by vesting.
+Plasma One's 2–4% in XPL beats Tria's base 1.5%.
+Both reserve top rates for paid tiers; Tria's premium (up to 6%) wins for high-volume spenders, but the headline rate is gated by vesting.

 Annual Fee